Cleaning instructions for ATMOS 41 funnel and downspout

 METER suggests checking the condition of the ATMOS 41 weather station annually, and more frequently when needed.
-For example, the pyranometer sensor needs more frequent checking.
+For example, the pyranometer weather sensor needs more frequent checking.
 The instructions below are guidelines for cleaning the ATMOS 41 funnel and downspout, pyranometer sensor, sonic anemometer, and body.
 Consult the manual for more information.